HarshalRohit/reactNativeAudio/README.md

 Follow the steps mentioned [here](https://reactnative.dev/docs/environment-setup) for react-native-cli.

 ## Usage
-1. After environment setup, run `npm start` in the project directory.
+1. After environment setup, run `npm install` to install dependencies.
+2. In the project directory, run `npm start` to start development server.
-2. run `npx react-native run-android` in another terminal.
+3. In another terminale, run `npx react-native run-android` to run on an android device or emulator.

+## Note
+Server setup required, Also modify `uploadUrl` in [App.js](./App.js) accordingly. <br />
+You can use [express-try](https://github.com/HarshalRohit/express-try) specfically created for this project.

 ## License